-X 2-Meets The Board has no infractions of MN Open Meeting Law. ---------- ---------------- --
+X 2-Meets The Board has no infractions of MN Open Meeting Law.
 1-Partially Meets The Board has 1 infraction of MN Open Meeting Law.
 0-Does Not Meet The Board has 2 or more infractions of MN Open Meeting Law.

-Data / Source: Bylaws, Website, Board Packet and Minutes, Authorizer-School Discussion Analysis: The School meets this standard.
-The Board Chair stated that the Board is diligent to follow open meeting law requirements.
-Monthly logs of school board meeting minutes provided evidence that the school maintained a quorum for scheduled board meetings.
+Data / Source: Bylaws, Website, Board Packet and Minutes, Authorizer-School Discussion

+Analysis: The School Board partially met this standard.
+At the January 2020 Board meeting, a set of board materials was not available for review at meeting and the meeting was moved without notice to the public.
+The school has been involved in correcting these processes.